-Jail 'extortion': CBI seeks sanction to file FIR against Satyendar Jain, ex-DG Prisons
+Jail 'extortion': CBI seeks sanction to file FIR against Satyendar Jain, ex-DG prisons

 The extortion was also carried out by Goel and Prasad from "other high-profile prisoners lodged in jail as protection money" to allow them to live in jail safely and comfortably, the agency alleged The CBI alleged that Raj Kumar, the then jail superintendent of Central Jail-4, Tihar was a close associate of Goel and aided him in extorting money from Chandrashekhar.

 Jain, Goel, Prasad and Kumar "misused their official positions" as public servants and "extended undue favour and advantage" to Chandrashekhar and other high-profile inmates in the jails of Delhi "in lieu of valuable considerations from the inmates", the agency alleged.
-PTI ABS SKL SMN
+PTI ABS SLB SKL SMN MNK -- MNK MNK